wso2-attic/esb-connectors/googleanalytics/googleanalytics-connector/googleanalytics-connector-1.0.0/README.txt

  6. Pre-requisites to follow.
    i)    Navigate to the 'Admin' section of the account created in 4 i)
-            a) Go to the 'Account Settings' tab of the selected account and obtain the account ID.72962666
+            a) Go to the 'Account Settings' tab of the selected account and obtain the account ID.
-            b) Navigate to the 'PROPERTY' section ->Tracking Info->Tracking Code and obtain the Tracking ID.UA-72962666-1
+            b) Navigate to the 'PROPERTY' section ->Tracking Info->Tracking Code and obtain the Tracking ID.
-            c) Navigate to the 'VIEW' section ->View Settings and obtain the view ID.
-115579607 ii)   Navigate to the 'Admin' section->'PROPERTY'->AdWords Linking and create a new AdWords Account.
+            c) Navigate to the 'VIEW' section ->View Settings and obtain the view ID. ii)   Navigate to the 'Admin' section->'PROPERTY'->AdWords Linking and create a new AdWords Account.
 Obtain the customer ID after the account creation.